 Beginning with the eyes, wipe from the inner to the outer eye corners with cotton balls or a corner of a clean wash cloth soaked and wringed of plain water.
 Then change cotton balls, or rotate to another corner of the cloth.
 Avoid cross-contamination of any bacteria housed in one eye to the other as it’s easily transferred.
 With this in mind, also avoid back and forth swipes on the same eye.

 Continue to wash the rest of her body with mild baby soap.
-(Note: for boys with fresh circumcisions, do a sponge bath until your baby’s doctor or healthcare provider confirms it’s
+(Note: For boys with fresh circumcisions, do a sponge bath until your baby’s doctor or healthcare provider confirms it’s completely healed.)

 Pay extra attention to the neck folds and creases in her arms and legs.
 Then, rinse using the plastic pitcher.
 It will be helpful to have an extra pair of hands!